 From acupuncture to journaling, there are several other so-called "alternative" ways to help people cope with chronic diseases such as arthritis.
 Exercise can also help, by keeping joints moving and restoring and preserving strength and flexibility.

 It's a technique that 70-year-old Sandy Porter has been using for several years to help manage her osteoarthritis.
-Porter is an enthusiastic participant in arthritis classes held in the 92-degree warm water pool at the aquatic center at UW Health's Research Park Clinic.
+Porter is an enthusiastic participant in arthritis classes held in the 92-degree warm water pool at the aquatic center at UW Health's Science Dr Medical Center.